uguralp/SCADA-Oxygen-Tank-Monitoring/README.md

 This checklist shows that how many mimic designs inspired my design from the SCADA Mimic Design Principles.

 ## Mimic Design Score: 10/16

+# Note:
+This project was made for the UI Design Principles class.